 4. Broad Search -- Google Scholar

-- Most of these class topics would benefit from a carefully targeted Google Scholar search as well as the using specialized databases -- here's an example of using the Advanced Search to get good results in Scholar (which sometimes is not possible)
+- Most of the essay topics would benefit from a carefully targeted Google Scholar search as well as the using specialized databases -- here's an example of using the Advanced Search to get good results in Scholar (which sometimes is not possible)